c4ffein/media-bridge/README.md

-# Media Bridge
+# media-bridge

-Virtual audio devices over WebSocket.
+KISS virtual audio devices over WebSocket.
 Stream audio between a browser and a headless Linux server.

 Vibe coded by Claude, nudged toward the right debugging path by an actual human.
 Long term I want to ensure this can work in Docker containers, I use them to let Claude do what they want, but recently I needed a fast way to both work with the audio and keep this level of security.